1. Home>

 How to Effectively Support Your Employees During Maternity Leave: A Guide for Irish Employers

-When an employee comes to you and says they’re pregnant, it’s a joyous moment.
+When an employee comes to you to share that they’re pregnant, it’s a joyous moment.
 There are cards, congratulations, and celebrations.
 It’s a wonderful occasion all round.

-In time you will come to think about the employee’s absence.
+When preparations begin within the team, it’s time to think about the employee’s absence.
 Can the broader team take on their duties, for instance?
 Will you need to hire cover?
-Do you need to have a company maternity leave policy in place?
+Is there a company maternity leave policy in place?
 These are important questions, the answers to which every Irish employer needs to know.

 What is the Maternity Policy in Ireland?